MarcBS/Ego-Object_Discovery/README.md

 Usage:

-	Use the functions inside "Objects Recognition", modify the parameters in loadParameters.m and then execute main.m
+	Use the functions inside "Objects Recognition", modify the parameters in loadParameters.m and then execute main.m.

+	If you want to use the Multiscale Combinatorial Grouping (MCG) Objectness [4], it must be downloaded from the authors page and configured adding its path in loadParameters.m.

 Explanation and additional features: